 Kinkaku-ji (Golden Pavilion)

-It’s a temple covered in gold leaf.
+As its nickname implies, Kinkaku-ji is a temple covered in gold leaf.
 It’s stunning.
 In terms of the complex area, there’s not much else to see, but whatever.
-It’s gold.
-At this time time of year it’s particularly beautiful surrounded by trees of different colors.
+It’s gold!
+At the time of year we visited (Autumn) it’s particularly beautiful surrounded by trees of different colors.

-This is the place known for its thousands of torii.
+Fushimi Inari-taisha is the place known for its thousands of torii (those orange gates).
 What we didn’t know before we looked into it further was that going through most of the torii involves hiking up a mountain.
 So Sarah strapped on her oxygen for the climb.
 We didn’t go the whole way, instead choosing to stop at the mid-point – which features a nice view of the city.
 But in addition to many inclines, we climbed 544 steps, so felt accomplished enough.
 Before you even get to the gates and hike, you walk through a complex of beautiful shrines.
 The whole place is particularly beautiful at sunset, which is when we went.
 Though that does mean you hike a bit in the dark.

 Arashiyama Bamboo Forest

-We’d seen pictures of this place and knew we had to go see for ourselves.
+We’d seen many pictures of the Bamboo Forest and knew we had to go see for ourselves.
 The “forest” in all is about a 15-minute walk, but it was still pretty cool.
 The bamboo grows around a shrine and a temple.
 Nearby is a really busy and touristic street with a whole bunch of shops.
-And then there’s Arashiyama park, which is an area by the river, which is also beautiful.
-You could easily spend a whole day exploring the area.
+And then there’s Arashiyama Park, a bustling, family-friendly area by the river, which is also beautiful.
+You could easily spend a whole day exploring.

 Chion-in and Yasaka Shrine